jaimetur/GooglePhotosTakeoutHelper/README.md

 Transform your chaotic Google Photos Takeout into organized photo libraries with proper dates, albums, and metadata.

 ## Important Note
 I will only sporadically look at issues and pull requests and will only fix critical bugs.
 The last release here should be stable enough for the average user.
-I am way more likely to approve pull requests than to react on badly written issues without much information.
+There are some open issues with enhancements and I am always happy about pull requests.
 Issues which don't include enough information and don't follow the provided format will be closed and not addressed.
-The more info you provide me, the more likely I am to look at it and attempt to fix it.
+The more info you provide me, the more likely I am to look at it and attempt to fix it/implement your feature.

 **Acknowledgment**: This project is based on the original work by [TheLastGimbus](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper).
 We are grateful for their foundational contributions to the Google Photos Takeout ecosystem.